Ambrose Traversari

 Ambrogio Traversari, also referred to as Ambrose of Camaldoli (1386 – 20 October 1439), was an Italian monk and theologian who was a prime supporter of the papal cause in the 15th century.
 He is honored as a saint by the Camaldolese Order.

 Biography

 Traversari was born near Forlì, in the village of Portico di Romagna in 1386.
-At the age of 14 he entered the Camaldolese Order in the Monastery of St. Mary of the Angels in Florence, and rapidly became a leading theologian and Hellenist.
+At the age of 14 he entered the Camaldolese Order in the Monastery of St. Mary of the Angels in Florence, and soon acquired a reputation as a leading theologian and Hellenist.
 In his study of Greek literature his master was Emmanuel Chrysoloras.
-He worked primarily as a scholar until he became prior general of the Order in 1431.
+Traversari worked primarily as a scholar until he became prior general of the Order in 1431.